 Through a vigorous pursuit and realization of a progressive human rights agenda, global population could stabilize as soon as the year 2050 at 8.3 billion.
 The keys to achieving this important milestone will be weakening and eliminating social injustices around the world, such as the low social-status of women in many countries, gender-based violence, rape, genital mutilation, untreated fistula, forced prostitution, slavery, and child marriage — after all, these injustices significantly contribute to high fertility and population growth because they rob women of social-status and autonomy in deciding how many children they would like to bear and when.
 Victory on these compelling issues, along with expanding global access to family planning information and services, will point global population towards stabilization within 35 years.
 If progress is not made on these issues, however, global population could be as high as 16 billion by the year 2100.

 OVER was published by the Foundation for Deep Ecology.
 It was printed and is available commercially for $50 by Goff Books, an imprint of ORO Editions.
-The Global Population Speak Out campaign and distribution of free copies of the book are provided by Population Media Center and Population Institute.

 "Over-Over-Over features a refreshingly spare text.
 There’s an introduction by the guiding founder of the Population Media Center, William Ryerson; a foreword by Musimbi Kanyoro, a veteran defender of family planning as a fundamental human right; and closing comments from Eileen Crist, an advocate for the myriad other species that our own overwhelming presence threatens to push off the planet.
 You should read their intelligent remarks, because it’s well worth the time – even though you’ll be tempted to go right to the pictures.
 And understandably so: The real star of this book is the photography."